P-R-A-Y/Axius/README.md

 # Axius

-This is core library for my arduino devices and projects which are created on esp8266-like boards with SSD1306 displays.
-Its not intended for public use, but I will not stop you.
-You can also use this code as an example
+This is core library for my arduino based devices and projects which are created on esp8266-like boards with SSD1306 displays

-## What it can

- - Gives the project the structure of a list of mini-programs called "mod"
- - Makes it easier to work with text rendering on the screen
- - Simplifies the work with receiving and sending wifi frames
- - It has its own protocol that works similarly to wifi but is more simplified.
-Designed for remote control of other devices running on Axius
- - staring at this code makes you want to say that this is a waste of computing power (remeber, i created it for my own and dont care about this buzzy shit)

 ## Example of raw-launch of this library